Ant Middleton

-Anthony Middleton (born 22 September 1980) is a British adventurer, writer, television personality and former UK Special Forces soldier, Royal Marines Commando, and Royal Engineer in the British Army.
+Anthony Middleton (born 22 September 1980) is a British television personality and former UK Special Forces soldier, Royal Marines Commando, and Royal Engineer in the British Army.
 He is best known as the former Chief Instructor on the Channel 4 television series SAS: Who Dares Wins, a role he held from 2015 until 2021.
 Middleton also appeared as the Captain in the adventure/reality-show Mutiny and the survival show Escape.
-In 2018 he climbed Everest for the TV show Extreme Everest with Ant Middleton.
+In 2018, he climbed Mount Everest for the TV show Extreme Everest with Ant Middleton.